 Following the Negotiation Program's enactment in August 2022, multiple major pharmaceutical manufacturers filed federal lawsuits challenging the program on constitutional grounds.
 The challenges raised four primary arguments.

 Fifth Amendment takings: Manufacturers argued that forcing them to sell drugs at a government-determined MFP below market price constitutes a regulatory taking without just compensation.
-Courts have responded that participation in Medicare is voluntary; manufacturers can withdraw drugs from Medicare to avoid the MFP requirement (though the practical impossibility of doing so was central to the legal disputes).
+Courts have responded that participation in Medicare is voluntary; manufacturers can withdraw drugs from Medicare to avoid the MFP requirement (though the practical impossibility of doing so was central to the disputes).

 Due process: Manufacturers argued that the price-selection methodology is arbitrary and capricious, violating procedural and substantive due process.
 Courts have found the methodology rationally related to legitimate government interests in reducing Medicare spending.